 Coastal countries in the region suffer immensely from the economic impact of piracy: ports like Mombasa and Dar el Salaam are threatened and import costs go up due to increased transport costs, higher insurance premiums, etc. It is therefore in their strategic interest to engage in the fight against piracy, in addition to receiving suspects transferred for prosecution.
 In the long run, the waters of the Indian Ocean should be secured by the region itself, not international forces.
 The EU is therefore keen to assist in developing local capacities to ensure maritime security.

-A new mission in support of Regional Maritime Capacity Building is currently under planning under the Common Security and Defence Policy (CSDP) and is foreseen to be launched in the summer of 2012.
-It will aim at enhancing the maritime capacities of initially five countries in the Horn of Africa and the Western Indian Ocean.
-EUCAP Nestor will be a civilian mission augmented with military expertise.
-Its objective will be to strengthen the capacity of states in the region to effectively govern their territorial waters and to reinforce their ability to fight piracy.
+A new mission in support of Regional Maritime Capacity Building under the Common Security and Defence Policy (CSDP) was launched in July 2012.
+It aims at enhancing the maritime capacities of initially five countries in the Horn of Africa and the Western Indian Ocean.
+EUCAP Nestor be a civilian mission augmented with military expertise.
+Its objective is to strengthen the capacity of states in the region to effectively govern their territorial waters and to reinforce their ability to fight piracy.
 Its two main tasks are:

 - Strengthening the sea-going maritime capacities of Djibouti, Kenya, Tanzania, and the Seychelles;

 Another key issue identified in the region is lack of maritime situational awareness.
 In response, the EU is conducting a Pilot Project on Piracy, Maritime Awareness and Risks implemented by the European Commission’s Joint Research Centre (€1 million).
 The project stems from the 2008 resolution of the European Parliament on piracy at sea; it is scientific in nature and has been running since 2010.
 It explores the potential use of civilian technical and affordable tools – such as satellite technologies – to develop an approach to obtain real-time situational awareness of ship traffic and risk monitoring.
-This could in time help countries to improve their capabilities to recognise threats in the Western Indian Ocean Basin.
+This could in time help authorities in the Horn of Africa region to ensure maritime situational awareness for their counter-piracy actions.

 While not directly focused on counter-piracy, actions to suppress illegal fishing have positive effects in improving regional maritime security capacities at large.
 The EU is actively supporting the fisheries sector national policies, including surveillance through the fisheries partnership agreements in the Indian Ocean, as well as contributing with technical assistance through ACP FISH II and Environment and Sustainable Management of Natural Resources including Energy (ENRTP) programmes.